Record context visible Guided intake list Outcome stated

 Make the first conversation specific.

 The strongest first review starts with one real process, not a broad wishlist.
-Bring the details the team would need to confirm fit honestly during the current review phase.
+Bring the details the team would need to decide whether the workflow fits the current product.

 Workflow owner